grantmacken/zie-toolbox/README.md

 Ihe image contains the latest release version of Neovim.

-For a Neovim plugin manager I have chosen [nvim-neorocks](https://github.com/nvim-neorocks/rocks.nvim) which announces itself as

-    A modern approach to Neovim plugin management!

-As Neorocks depends on a local installation of both lua and luarocks so these are included in the container.

 ## Some useful CLI tools

 I have added some CLI tools which I find useful into the toolbox container.